 Jones, of course, did not worship God.
 He worshipped himself, and was worshipped by others.
 Out of this dual danger, dictators are born.

 During one Sunday service, Jones threw the Bible on the floor and stomped on it.
+He screamed the Bible was worthless junk and other vile words.
 No one stomped out of the church service.
 Instead, many followed him to their death.

 In one of his sermons in the early 1970s Jones fulminated: